BielRoig/hfeb-guide/content/docs/matchup-spread/ub-psychatog.md

 - **Elvish Spirit Guide**;
 - a number of **Hermit Druid**;
 - a number of **Birds of Paradise**;
-- some cards that are less relevant in the long plan.
+- some cards that are less relevant in the long run.

 **Elvish Spirit Guide** is less important because you don't necessarily want to play a game based on maximum speed.
 The matchup tends to go longer, and you prefer cards that stay relevant even after the early turns.